hrahmed/training-quizzes/Day1/Day1_Quiz5.md

 **1.** What is the main library included with node.js that is used for handling http serving?

-YOUR ANSWER:
+YOUR ANSWER: http

 **2.** What is the function that is used to create a server in node.js?

-YOUR ANSWER:
+YOUR ANSWER: http.createServer

 **3.** What is the library for utilizing web sockets to provide continuously streaming content?

-YOUR ANSWER:
+YOUR ANSWER: fs.readFile

 **4.** When serving static content, is it effective to have node.js serve the content or to hand it off to a dedicated server like nginx?

-YOUR ANSWER:
+YOUR ANSWER: nginx

 FINISHED?
 When you are done, commit your answer and submit a pull request back to the main repository you forked inside of a branch with your name as the name of the branch.